schedjoules/calendar-store-api/details/top_new_next.md

 - location 						string  (if omitted defaults to 'us')
 ```

-###Next
+###New
-The 'next' call will return the in-app purchases that start next.
-The in-app purchase that starts first is at the top.
+The 'new' call will return the in-app purchases that were added latest.
+The in-app purchase that was added latest is at the top.
 An extra label 'first_event' shows the date and time (UTC) of the first event of that in-app purchase.

 ```
-GET /pages?next={nr_of_IAPs}
+GET /pages?new={nr_of_IAPs}

 Required GET parameters
 - nr_of_IAPs					integer